hubertlepicki/spike/README.md

 # Readme

-[Spike](https://github.com/hubertlepicki/spike) helps you build stateul, server-memory backed forms in Elixir.
+[Spike](https://github.com/hubertlepicki/spike) simplifies the process of creating and using forms in Elixir/Phoenix/LiveView/Surface UI that are not backed or not mapped directly to database tables.

-If you are struggling with making deep nested Ecto changesets back your forms the way you like it, you may have ended up in a right place.
+If you are struggling with making deeply nested forms work with Ecto Changesets, this library may be for you.

 ## Installation